getsentry/sentry/docs/install/index.rst

 Upgrading
 ---------

+**Always upgrade the Sentry server before upgrading your clients** unless the client states otherwise.

 Upgrading Sentry simply requires you to run migrations and restart your web services.
 We recommend you run the migrations from a separate install so that they can be completed before updating the code which runs the webserver.